-Tasks:
+Tasks & Deliverables:

-At a minimum the County is to successfully complete the following tasks throughout the period of performance.
+The Sub-Recipient must successfully complete the following tasks and deliverables throughout the period of performance.
 Quarterly Tasks (Form1B) will need to be provided each quarter to show completion or working towards the completion of each task.
-All back-up documentation listed below shall be uploaded to the Division's SharePoint portal, https://portal.floridadisaster.org
+Quarterly deliverables must be uploaded into the Division's SharePoint portal at https://portal.floridadisaster.org each quarter as stated in the scope of work.
+The Sub-Recipient must also provide a certification of completion on the deliverable checklist.